-Free Donation Letter of Intent Template
+Free Letter of Intent to Give Donation (Sample)

 A Donation Letter of Intent is a formal document that expresses an individual’s or organization’s intention to make a charitable contribution to a specific cause, project, or nonprofit organization.